 Most risky situations are for the buyer of the property.
-Therefore, he should not agree lightly to a possible offer to notarize the transaction on a tax basis if such is offered to the seller on a cost-sharing basis.
-One of the most common threats are hidden creditors of the seller that come to light later, as well as unpaid debts to the tax authorities for example.
+Therefore, he should not agree lightly to a possible offer to notarize a transaction at tax valuation, if such is offered to the seller on the condition of sharing the service costs.
+One of the most common threats are hidden creditors of the seller that come to light later, as well as unpaid debts to the tax authorities, for example.
 These two circumstances are sufficient to void the transaction, where the buyer can only claim the price officially /documentally/ paid for the property.
 Thus, in practice, he may be left without a property and without a large part of his savings.

 For the seller, there are also pitfalls.
 You never know who you will end up with, and an unscrupulous buyer could bank the money declared on the paperwork and "forget" to pay the rest.
 Thus, he would be fully documented and the seller would be helpless to protect his rights.
 This is a situation in which even the notary cannot help you, because he checks the documentation technically and legally and only requires the payment document.
 The verbal arrangements are left alone between the parties to the transaction.

 Paying in cash also risks future problems.
 While Europe is considering a ban on cash payments above €10,000 for all member states, in our country the limit is still BGN 10,000.
 Fines, if you get caught, start from 25 % upwards.
 Think which case you will lose more- if you pay your taxes and fees, or pay on the amount illegally paid in cash?
 The question is rhetorical.
 And yet the overwhelming majority prefer to declare the transactions at tax valuation and save the money on taxes and fees.

 How to protect yourself from potential problems in a tax assessment transaction